nguyenlongbao1994/be-eq-agent/README.md

 Press 3 of molding machine 146 repeatedly failed to push the panel out to the cooling tray this afternoon, and the issue temporarily recovered after manual removal and brushing/cleaning.
 Current suspicion is mold release/output contamination or a local release path issue on Press 3, since the problem repeats frequently and is not seen as a full machine breakdown."

-"Today’s molding training focused on alarm-based troubleshooting, model-change verification, and production monitoring under MP condition, with emphasis on mold-side logic rather than only machine alarm text.
+Molding training focused on alarm-based troubleshooting, model-change verification, and production monitoring under MP condition, with emphasis on mold-side logic rather than only machine alarm text.
 Key learning confirmed that transfer pressure/time deviation should first suspect mold incomplete/foreign material, vacuum abnormality should first suspect mold side, and model change release must verify mold chase, PR set, and recipe.
 During production, machine 146 press 3 had a cavity vacuum abnormality and was isolated after O-ring replacement for night-shift re-FAI, while machine 158 press 3 showed a clamp-force abnormality and required parameter adjustment by ME and EQ."